ThailanInTallinn/bookbot/README.md

-BookBot is my first project!
+#BookBot

+This is a simple program - my first in Python - that counts words and characters in a text.